Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space_docker.md

 {: .notice--info}

-### Installing Docker and CellOrganizer
+### Necessary Software

 We'll need to install Docker in order to use this version of CellOrganizer.
 To do so, follow the instructions <a href="https://docs.docker.com/desktop/install/windows-install/" target="_blank">here</a>.
+For Windows users, we also recommend installing a UNIX-like terminal such as Git Bash, which can be downloaded as part of <a href="https://gitforwindows.org/" target="_blank">Git for Windows</a>.

 **Note:** In order to get Docker to run, it may be necessary for Windows users to <a href="https://docs.microsoft.com/en-us/windows/wsl/install" target="_blank">set up the Windows Subsystem for Linux</a>.
 Also, depending on the computer, it may be necessary to modify the computer's BIOS settings and enable <a href="https://en.wikipedia.org/wiki/Virtualization" target="_blank">virtualization technology</a> in order to get Docker to run.
 Consult the help sections on <a href="https://docs.docker.com/desktop/install/windows-install/#wsl-2-backend" target="_blank">WSL</a> and <a href="https://docs.docker.com/desktop/troubleshoot/topics/#virtualization" target="_blank">virtualization</a> for more details.
 {: .notice--info}